AsadShahid04/GitHubClassroom_MigrationCode/README.md

 ```

 2. Check the log file:
 The script will log its actions and any errors to github_migration.log.
-Check this file to ensure the migration process completed successfully.
+Check this file to ensure the migration process is completed successfully.

 ## Notes
 - Make sure that the GitHub CLI is authenticated with sufficient permissions.
 - This script uses git clone --mirror to clone repositories, which clones all refs (branches, tags, etc.).
 - If you only need specific branches or tags, you can modify the clone command accordingly.
-- All new repositories are made private through the use of ` --private` flag attatched to the end of line 62:
+- All new repositories are made private through the use of `--private` flag attached to the end of line 62:
 ```
 command = f"gh repo create {repo_name} --private"
 ```